 Students pay tuition for certificate courses depending on their residency status (resident or nonresident) at IU Bloomington.
-Non-music students enrolled only in certificate programs will not be charged the music program fee and will not be eligible for financial aid from the Jacobs School of Music.
+Non-music students enrolled only in certificate programs will not be charged the music program fee.
 Additional fees may be charged for specific courses.